 - Engaging Anger

 Anger may be the most dangerous human emotion.
 Yet the Bible states that we can be "angry and not sin"—and even commands us to be angry at evil.
 How do we hold all of this together as we try to understand anger?
 How can we engage it when it’s going wrong and yielding destruction in the lives of angry people and those around them?
 To answer these questions, we will apply the theological framework for emotions we have learned from previous sessions, and press into practical solutions that focus specifically on the problem of anger.

 - Hotel Block: We have reserved a small block of rooms at The Normandy Inn & Suites.
-Rooms can be reserved (through April 2nd) by clicking here
+Please use this link to reserve your room.

 - Parking: A church parking lot is accessible from 8th Street (free parking).
 Other parking options are detailed in this document.